luissimas/zettelkasten/Inbox/Managing multiple interests.md

 # Short term goals

 1. Create a fitness habit: I should consistently exercise in the gym and do some cardio.
 The end goal is to have a baseline of everyday activities, but I need to slowly build up to that.
-2. Learn to build products with [[Phoenix]]: I should work on a side project using Phoenix to learn how to build fullstack applications.
+2. Learn to build products with [[Phoenix]]: I should work on a side project using Phoenix to learn how to build [[Fullstack]] applications.
 The end goal is to develop the skills to build full solutions from scratch.
 I'll start focusing on design principles and how to build a [[Frontend]], since it's my weak point.
 This will be my main focus.

 # Merge interests